fbpx

 TERMS AND CONDITIONS

-• Deposits are fully refundable up to 72 hours after your booking.
-Please notify us by email if canceling within this 72 hour period for a full refund.
+• Deposits are refundable minus a 3% service fee up to 72 hours after booking.
+Please notify us by email at info@nullwildrootjourneys.com if cancelling within a 72 hour period for a refund.
 After 72 hours the deposit is non-refundable.

-• A Day Journey refund requires notice by 5pm the day before your trip via email to info@nullwildrootjourneys.com.
+• Day Journeys refund minus a 3% service fee requires notice by 5pm the day before your trip via email to info@nullwildrootjourneys.com

-• Multi-Day Journeys require a $300.00 deposit per person at the time of booking.
+• Multi-Day Journeys require a 20% deposit per person at the time of booking.
 Full payment is deducted 30 days prior to the tour departure date and is then non-refundable.
-Credits may be issued under certain circumstances.
+(Credits may be issued under certain circumstances.

-• Bring duplicates of important pharmaceuticals and please discuss any concerns or limitations before booking.
+• Please discuss any concerns or limitations before booking.

 READING FUN